Devonté Hynes

 DH

 “Losing You.”
 I kind of felt people would like it.
 [Laughs.]
-But it's a weird thing to say because I really don’t mean that we made it knowing that knowing that people would love it.
-I just had a feeling that the song was ripe for the mood and that time.
+But it’s a weird thing to say, because I don’t mean we made it thinking people would love it.
+I just had a feeling—it felt ripe for the mood and that moment in time.

 EO